Ettwiller/TSS/README.md

  [3] filter_tss.pl : The program takes 2 arguments (minimum),--control  the control gtf file (output from bam2firstbasegtf.pl using the control library) and --tss, the gtf file (output of bam2firstbasegtf.pl using the Cappable-seq library).
 Optional aguments are --cutoff (default 0) and --Rformat output format (default 0).
 The cutoff filters out positions which enrichment score are below the defined cutoff (default 0).

- [4] cluster_tss.pl : The program takes 1 argument (minimum) --tss the gtf file (output of filter_tss.pl with Rformat 0).
+ [4] cluster_tss.pl : The program takes 1 argument (minimum) --tss the .gtf file (output of filter_tss.pl with Rformat 0).
 Optinal argument is --cutoff (default 5) that defines the size of the upstream and downstream region to considered for clustering.

 The command used for the Cappable-seq analysis were the following :